All Episodes

 I'm sure you understand, ladies and gentlemen.

-But what a pleasant surprise for you, Trumpsters.
+What a pleasant surprise for you Trumpsters.

-We didn't know this is gonna happen.
+We didn't know this is going to happen.

 Maybe more when we get back.